smdogroup/funtofem/docs/analysis_framework.rst

     + \psi_{D}^{T} {D}({x}, {u}_{S}, {u}_{A})
     + \psi_{T}^{T} \mathbf{T}(\mathbf{t}_{S},{t}_{A})

 The adjoint equations are obtained by taking the derivative of the aerothermoelastic Lagrangian with respect to the state variables and setting it to zero.
-This results in the following coupled system of equations
+This results in the following coupled system of equations:

 .. math::